 - Special Events of Remembrance

 Countless events of remembrance are held nationwide in recognition of the life and influence of Dr. King.
-On Tuesday, January 21, 2025 at 11:00 a.m. in the Presidential Dining Room in CGUS, join the Life U community as we will host a meaningful celebration honoring the legacy of Dr. Martin Luther King Jr. and the remarkable contributions of our Diversity Champions.
-This special event, hosted by the Office of Diversity, Equity and Inclusion, is a time to reflect, recognize and commit to the ideals of justice, equity and inclusion that Dr. King so powerfully embodied.
+Due to weather, the 2025 MLK day reception was rescheduled at Life U for January 28, 11 a.m. in the Presidential Dining Room of the CGUS building.
+Join the Life University community for an inspirational celebration honoring the legacy of Dr. Martin Luther King Jr. and the remarkable contributions of our Diversity Champions.

 These examples are only a few ways in which we can see MLK’s dream alive and well.
 We continue to strive to make the dream a reality as we press into 2025.
 Happy MLK Day!